Announcing Claire Louise Chapman as a Level 1 Associate Practitioner!

 Why have you decided to undertake the Social Value International Practitioner Pathway?
-What has lead to your application for Level 1 of Practitioner?
+What has led to your application for Level 1 Associate Practitioner status?

 I started my consultancy last year and specialise in supporting commercial organisations to understand social value concepts.
 It was important for me that I had validation by a recognised social impact organisation, and Social Value International is a market leader in this area.

 What did you learn and find useful from this assessment process?